stevengum/DiscordConnector/README.md

 # DiscordConnector

-# DEPRECATED: This project currently not being maintained as there are some changes to the various moving parts Bot Framework.
+# DEPRECATED: This project is currently not being maintained as there have been some changes to the various parts Bot Framework.
+These changes go against the original intent of this DiscordConnector.

 ### This project may be revived later when the [V4 botbuilder-js](https://github.com/Microsoft/botbuilder-js) SDK reaches production-quality status and a new [BotAdapter-based implementation](https://github.com/Microsoft/botbuilder-js/blob/master/libraries/botbuilder-core/src/botAdapter.ts) may be created.